The only way to know what's up with Art Agency Reframed...

 Somewhere between legal counsel, confessional, and séance.
 A deliberately retro, in-person format because some problems require a room, a table, another person, and the particular intelligence that accumulates only through years of being inside a system and noticing where the pressure points are, where the language breaks down, where the official version and the real version diverge.
 No platform.
 No interface.
 No AI in the room interpreting the human bond.
 Just thinking, together, toward a new configuration of the possible.

 Tarot available.
 Anarchy implied.
-Autonomy the point.
+Agency is the point.

 Critical & Generative Intervention